talmeym/regurgitator-extensions-swagger/README.md

 - generation of example request and response files
 - extraction of path variable parameters using extract processor

-*currently only json configuration and output files supported*

-*more functionality to come - under construction*
+*currently only json configuration and output files supported - more functionality to come - under construction*

 **go from a single open api file to a working mock returning responses for every method/path combination (without writing any code)**